harmansethi92/kustomer-Terraform/README.md

 #### Output

-Once the terraform plan has been applied, it's going to display the load balancer DNS name in each region
+Once the terraform plan has been applied, it's going to display the load balancer DNS name in each region on the console

 #### Note